NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 ## Open an Existing Project

-You can open an existing PAT proejct when you first launch PAT or from the file menu.
-In either case a dialog will open to to find the path where you created your Project.
+You can open an existing PAT project when you first launch PAT or from the file menu.
+In either case a dialog will open to find the path where you created your Project.
 There is no file to select, just browse to the top level project directory.

 ![Open Existing Project](img/pat2/launch_04.png)